Fact-checked by the SnapMessages editorial team

 Clearing cached data removes temporary files that apps accumulate over months, freeing both storage space and reducing the time apps spend reading stale data.
 This is the fastest, zero-risk optimization available on any Android device.

 Navigate to Settings > Storage > Cached Data and clear the system-wide cache.
 On Android 8 and later, you clear cache per-app via Settings > Apps.
-Targeting your browser, social media apps, and streaming apps first yields the biggest gains — these four categories typically account for 60–80% of accumulated cache on consumer devices.
+Your browser, social media apps, and streaming apps are the best targets first, these categories typically account for 60–80% of accumulated cache on consumer devices.

 What to Delete vs. What to Keep